sonic-net/SONiC/doc/storagemond/storagemond-hld.md

 1. **Planned cold, fast, and warm reboot scenario**

-    - Prior to invoking an OS-level reboot, the latest FSIO Read and Write metrics are captured from the `/proc/diskstats` file and stored into the `fsio-rw-stats.json` by executing the `fsio-rw-sync` script from the respective reboot script (cold, soft, or warm).
+    - Prior to invoking an OS-level reboot, the latest FSIO Read and Write metrics are captured from the `/proc/diskstats` file and stored into the `fsio-rw-stats.json` by executing the `fsio-rw-sync` script from the systemd service script that stops the database container.
     - Post-reboot, the read/write metrics as parsed from the `fsio-rw-stats.json` file will exceed the current values in `STATE_DB`.
     - Under these conditions, the RW values from `fsio-rw-stats.json` are treated as baseline metrics, and subsequent RW values from `/proc/diskstats` are added to this baseline before database insertion.